 2Arts based research global consortium, US

-Background: In times of crisis art provides an outlet for many to express their feelings, emotions and experiences.
-We collected art-research works to answer the question how to best sustain life on earth under pandemic lock down conditions.
+Background: In times of crisis, art provides an outlet for many to express their feelings, emotions and experiences.
+We collected art-research works to answer the question of how to best sustain life on earth under pandemic lock-down conditions.

 Patient, public and/or healthcare consumer involvement: The integrative, audio-visual synthesis outcome is accessible on social media as part of our public outreach plan.